 Fresh Black Truffles (Tuber Melanosporum), harvested from natural North Canterbury soils, with an ideal climate to ensure a truffle full of aroma and taste.

-Black Truffles have a strong aroma and flavour that is very hard to describe and can vary throughout the season.
-Some flavours that are commonly used to describe them are cocoa, nuts, earthy, mushroom and something sweet like berries or beetroot.
+Black Truffles have a strong, luscious aroma and flavour that is very hard to describe and varies throughout the season.
+Some flavours that are commonly used to describe them are earthy, cocoa, nuts, mushroom, beetroot, berries and umami-packed!

 Traditionally fresh black truffle is most commonly enjoyed with dishes like pasta, risotto and eggs.
 However, they do lend themselves to more creative dishes so don't let this limit you!
 Some of my favourite, not so traditional dishes, have been burgers and fries, sushi, creamy desserts and a truffle dark beer!

 If it is your first time using truffle think along the lines of allowing your truffles to shine with foods and dishes that have a more subtle flavour...
 Think butter, creams, eggs, pasta, potatoes.